-Natural Resource Management Objectives GC ALS S : Consider flood/conservation pool levels to ensure that natural resources are managed in ways that are compatible with primary project purposes of flood risk management and water supply. С D E Ensure project lands are managed with preservation and conservation of natural habitat and open space as primary objectives in order to maintain the largest contiguous tract of public open space in Collin County with natural connectivity to Lake Ray Hubbard immediately to the south.
+Table 3.2 Natural Resource Management Objectives Natural Resource Management Objectives GOALS: Α В C D Ξ Consider flood/conservation pool levels to ensure that natural resources are managed in ways that are compatible with primary project purposes of flood risk management and water supply.
+Work with partners to maintain fisheries habitat in the form of aquatic vegetation, littoral area, and coarse substrate.
+Ensure project lands are managed with preservation and conservation of natural habitat and open space as primary objectives in order to maintain the largest contiguous tract of public open space in Collin County with natural connectivity to Lake Ray Hubbard immediately to the south.
 Actively manage and conserve fish and wildlife resources, especially special status species, by implementing ecosystem management principles.
 Key among these principles is the use of native species adapted to the Texas Blackland Prairie Ecological Region in restoration and mitigation plans.
 Consider watershed approach during decision-making process.
 Optimize resources, labor, funds, and partnerships for protection and restoration of fish and wildlife habitats.
+Employ best management practices to reduce non-point source pollution that may originate from recreation areas.
 Minimize activities which disturb the scenic beauty and aesthetics of the lake.
 Continually evaluate erosion control and sedimentation issues at Lavon Lake and develop alternatives to resolve the issues.
 Stop unauthorized uses of public lands such as off-road vehicle use, trash dumping, unauthorized fires, fireworks, poaching, clearing of vegetation, agricultural trespass, timber theft, unauthorized trails and paths, and placement of advertising signs that create negative environmental impacts.

-Monitor lands and waters for invasive, non-native and aggressively spreading native species and take action to prevent and/or reduce the spread of these species.
+Natural Resource Management Objectives GO ALS S: Monitor lands and waters for invasive, non-native and aggressively spreading native species and take action to prevent and/or reduce the spread of these species.
 The most prevalent aggressively spreading native species at Lavon is eastern redcedar.
 The most prevalent invasive plant species are Johnsongrass and King Ranch bluestem.
-Potential invasive

-Natural Resource Management Objectives GOALS: Α В C D Ε species of great concern are the zebra mussel and Emerald Ash borer.
+Potential invasive species of great concern are the zebra mussel and Emerald Ash borer.
 Implement prescribed fire as a management tool to control the spread of eastern redcedar and other noxious plants including Johnsongrass and King Ranch bluestem and to promote the vigor of native prairie grasses and forbs.
-Sustain the Lavon Lake public hunting program as a habitat and species management tool that maintains sustainable game populations, reduces invasive species such as feral hogs, improves habitat conditions and carrying capacity, maintains project lands and waters as a wildlife travel corridor and resting location, and considers proximity and density of adjacent development.
+Require equestrian users and grazing lessees to utilized certified weedfree hay and animal feeds to prevent the spread of exotic plants.
+Install signage at boat ramps to warn boaters about the potential for invasive species to be spread by boats that are used on multiple lakes.
+A B C Sustain the Lavon Lake public hunting program as a habitat and species management tool that maintains sustainable game populations, reduces invasive species such as feral hogs, improves habitat conditions and carrying capacity, maintains project lands and waters as a wildlife travel corridor and resting location, and considers proximity and density of adjacent development.
 Designate utility corridors to address the increased residential development around the lake and interconnection to utilities in Collin County and the surrounding counties.
 The intent of the utility corridors is to limit natural habitat fragmentation by creating corridors for use by multiple utilities.
 Protect and/or restore important native habitats such as Texas Blackland Prairies, bottomland hardwoods, riparian zones, and wetlands, where they occur, or historically occurred on project lands.
 Special emphasis should be taken to protect and/or restore special or rare plant communities, to include actions that promote butterfly and/or pollinator habitat, migratory bird habitat, and habitat for birds listed by USFWS as Birds of Conservation Concerns.
 Some of these habitats may be designated as Environmentally Sensitive Areas.